 4. What do we do if we don't live near a Parks Canada place?

 a.
-You do not need to visit a Parks Canada place to show a link between the Parks Canada place and your stewardship project.
+You do not need to visit a Parks Canada place to show a link between the Parks Canada place or mandate and your stewardship project.
 Do some research and get creative!

 5. Where can we find help to create our entry?